Camping in Missouri is our favorite way to take in the state’s natural beauty and deep history.

 Hawn State Park

-Another of the top campgrounds in Missouri you might want to check out is Hawn State Park.
+Another of the top campgrounds in Missouri is Hawn State Park.

-The park is nearly 5,000 acres in size, and it packs quite a punch.
+The park is nearly 5,000 acres in size.
+It packs quite a punch.
 Hawn State Park has a 10-mile backpacking trail that’s considered one of the best in the entire state.
 The natural beauty of the park includes a wide variety of exposed rock types.

 St. Joe State Park

-What really makes the park different are the off-road trails that are set aside for ATV riders.
-St. Joe is one of only two parks that are specifically intended for off-road vehicles.
+What really makes this park different are the off-road trails that are set aside for ATV riders.
+St. Joe is one of only two Missouri state parks that are specifically intended for off-road vehicles.

 St. Francois State Park